Miss Sophie Giraudeau BMus (Hons) DipLCM

 Being part of a ‘Jazz meets Pop’ band has meant that Sophie has extensive knowledge of Jazz music.
 As well as this, she has a considerable amount of songwriting experience from writing a handful of original pieces every month with her band as well as taking a ‘songwriting’ module with singer-songwriter Duke Special and a ‘composition’ module with contemporary composer Simon Mawhinney.
 Being part of a band has allowed Sophie to become increasingly aware of the gigging scene in Belfast as well as providing her with recording experience, which she is more than happy to share with her pupils who are interested.

-Studying Music throughout school and now entering her final year at Queens University Belfast where she studies Music, Sophie is a hard-working, enthusiastic performer and teacher who is passionate about helping students reach their goals and improve their vocal abilities.
+Studying Music throughout school and now has completed her Bachelors of Music from Queens University Belfast with First Class Honours, Sophie is a hard-working, enthusiastic performer and teacher who is passionate about helping students reach their goals and improve their vocal abilities.

 With no restriction to any particular genre, Sophie brings a stylistic approach to every lesson, catering for everyone from Classical, to pop, to folk, to jazz and much more.